-To a casual observer, Sneyd Park’s verdant streets may be described as ‘leafy’ and ‘beautifully green’.
-To professional gardeners or landscape architects – who are clearly kept pretty busy all year-round – they are a cacophony of well-groomed foliage: hand-selected, imported, exotic, shaped to display, and shaped to conceal.
-This bluster of bushes; this parade of privets promote Sneyd Park as a wealthy gallery displaying some of the finest greenery in Britain.
+Sneyd Park’s verdant streets are draped in a cacophony of well-groomed foliage: hand-selected, imported, exotic, shaped to display, and shaped to conceal.
+This bluster of bushes sits on the parade of Sneyd Park’s homes, displaying some of the finest greenery in Britain.

-There are some noticeable price differences between the two-bedroom flats found near Stoke Hill and the seven-bedroom manor houses that peer over the edge of Avon Gorge and down to the winding river below.
-Such ‘extravagant’ prices certainly sit at the top of the Bristol price tree, but every million-plus pad has earned its hefty price tag; we’re talking some of the most expansive, beautiful and wonderful properties in the South West.
-There’s sweeping driveways, gated entrances, sprawling gardens and architectural styles that range from Regency grandeur, through mock-Tudor, 70s art-deco and classic inter-war.
-These homes are worth it.
+There is a wide variety of property available in Sneyd Park.
+From two-bedroom flats found near Stoke Hill to seven-bedroom manor houses that peer over the edge of Avon Gorge and down to the winding river below.
+Some of these more expansive properties are the most beautiful and wonderful available in the South West, boasting sweeping driveways, gated entrances, sprawling gardens and architectural styles that range from Regency grandeur, through mock-Tudor, 70s art-deco and classic inter-war.

 Originally developed in the Victorian Period, many of Sneyd Park’s Victorian and Edwardian villas border the extensive Clifton Downs.
 Almost exclusively residential, Sneyd Park sits adjacent to the Avon Gorge, with spectacular views of the famous Suspension Bridge from the Sea Walls observation point.
-Towards the suburb of Sea Mills, built down over the slope, a range of more modern, and slightly more modest, housing fulfils the desires of the contemporary house-hunter with a slightly less dazzling budget.
+Towards the suburb of Sea Mills, built down over the slope, a range of more modern, and slightly more modest, housing fulfils the desires of the contemporary house-hunter.